 I also loved the Morning Room, a sitting room for the ladies of the house.
 It is bright, beautiful and very peaceful.

-The tour also includes many of the bedrooms, some of which are used regularly in the filming of Downton Abbey.
+The tour of Highclere Castle also includes many of the bedrooms, some of were used regularly in the filming of Downton Abbey.
 Discreet signs point out where this is the case.
 While many people visit because of Downton Abbey, during the tour it is Highclere Castle that is definitely the star of the show.

-Do take the time to visit the Egyptian Exhibition in the basement, as well as the wonderful grounds and gardens.
+Do take the time to visit the Egyptian Exhibition in the basement if you can, as well as the wonderful grounds and gardens.

 There are also tea rooms with both indoor and outdoor seating.

 A lovingly and beautifully maintained piece of British history, Highclere Castle is well worth a visit.
 It’s a great day out and an excellent way to really immerse yourself in the history of this part of the world, as well as a bit of the magic that is Downton Abbey.